CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 * POST will create a hacker document in your database
 * PUT will update your hacker's data
 * GET will retreieve that information and display it in your appliacation portal until it's been submitted.
+Information should not be able to be updated once submit has been pressed.

 ## Database Schema